Azure/azure-vmware-solution/advanced-monitoring/README.md

 ### Deployment

 The solution deployment requires that you select an existing vNet with network access to the vCenter Server and NSX-T Manager of an existing Azure VMware Solution Private Cloud.
 A new vNet cannot be created during the deployment of this solution because the new vNet would not have a connection to the private cloud.
 The default virtual machine sized deployed is Standard_DS1_v2, this virtual machine can be scaled if additional resources are required due to increased monitoring load.
 There is a 1:1 relationship between monitoring virtual machines and a private cloud.
+The virtual machine will need access to the internet to install the required Ubunut packages,  github to download additional packages, and the azure monitoring public endpoints.

 ### Cost